hytromo/mimosa/README.md

 </div>

+> [!WARNING]
+> While `mimosa` has an extensive testing suite, it is in beta state.
+If you find a bug, please [open an issue](https://github.com/hytromo/mimosa/issues/new).
+Caution is advised on production usage.

 # What does it do

-* **No more wasteful docker builds** - you don't have to wait for CI to finish just because of a tiny change in the README.
+* **No more wasteful docker builds** - you don't have to wait for CI to finish just because of a tiny change in the README - the README doesn't even end up inside the docker image!
 * **Image promotion - for free** - you've tested your changes in a branch, so why should you wait for `main`/`master` to rebuild, and also risk producing a different image?
 Use Mimosa and skip straight to deployment.

 # How does it do it